rzommers/MISO/rtd/docs/index.md

 To download the METIS package, follow the below steps:
 1. Go to [Metis-MFEM GitHub](https://github.com/mfem/tpls)
-2. Download the default package
+2. Download METIS 5.1.0 (or the tpls wrapper that includes multiple versions)
 3. Unzip the folder and enter it
 4. Unzip the metis-5.1.0 folder and extract it to [path_to_motor_folder]/Dependencies